thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 ## Basic R script to generate CSV data

 This is an example of a basic R script that generates CSV data.
+(The `df` variable name must be lower case, as shown.)

 ```
 write.csv(df,  #output_file#)